 Black Friday is approaching and if you are an avid shopper, you may be gearing up to head to the mall or a big retail store to buy those expensive gifts that are finally at the price where you can afford purchasing.
 I have been Black Friday shopping only twice in my life and both times I was overwhelmed and told myself that I would never go back.
 But unfortunately, I had to because I worked retail and taking off for Black Friday was never in the cards.
 We had to be there, awake, friendly, and ready to move.
-So from my experiences shopping and working on Black Friday, I have come up with some tips to help you get through Black Friday shopping if you’re planning to go.
+So from my experiences shopping and working on Black Friday, I have come up with some a Black Friday Survival Guide to help you get through Black Friday shopping if you’re planning to go.

 1 – Shop Online

 I’m sure that many of you know that the same sales that happen in the stores during Black Friday are also happening online.
 And even in some cases, those sales start before midnight of Thanksgiving Day and last weeks past this eventful day.
 Now, I know that some people don’t like ordering things online because either they want to try on the clothes that they are buying or they don’t want to pay for shipping and handling.
 My advice for that is to let you know that most stores for Black Friday sales provide free shipping at any price or free shipping at a low-cost which most people surpass because they are buying so much.
 And, once you get the merchandise you can try it on or look at it and if you don’t want it take it back to the store for a refund or for an exchange.